jimfingal/node-mongo-session-demo/README.md

 instagram-oauth-demo
 =============

+### Database

+On OSX, can start Mongod with the following:

+    mongod --config /usr/local/etc/mongod.conf

 A very simple / dumb demo showing at a low level what happens when you authenticate with Instagram using OAuth.
 There is no error handling here.

 For this to work, you must have a registered Instagram account, and the following environment variables: